Human Centric General Physical Intelligence for Agile Manufacturing Automation: State-of-the-Art Frameworks

 While simulation is powerful but performance in the physical world is the ultimate test.
-Real-world benchmarks like CALVIN \cite{b91}, ALOHA \cite{b92} and large-scale BridgeData V2 \cite{b93} provide diverse tasks in physical environments with real sensors and actuators.
+Real-world benchmarks like CALVIN \cite{mees2022calvin}, ALOHA \cite{fu2024mobile} and large-scale BridgeData V2 \cite{walke2023bridgedata} provide diverse tasks in physical environments with real sensors and actuators.
 These platforms are essential for evaluating system robustness to real-world noise, sensor delays and unmodeled physics.
-The ManiSkill2 \cite{b94} benchmark further bridges this gap by providing broad suite of manipulation tasks that can be consistently compared across both simulation and reality thus offering more complete picture of model capabilities.
+The ManiSkill2 \cite{gu2023maniskill2} benchmark further bridges this gap by providing broad suite of manipulation tasks that can be consistently compared across both simulation and reality thus offering more complete picture of model capabilities.
+However, conducting extensive real-world benchmarking is expensive, time-consuming and raises safety concerns.
 For agile manufacturing, the evaluation must extend beyond task completion rates.
-The practical readiness of a GPI-enabled platform is measured by KPIs that reflect industrial value such as cycle time, generalization score to new tasks and overall performance index \cite{b95}.
+The practical readiness of a GPI-enabled platform is measured by KPIs that reflect industrial value such as cycle time, generalization score to new tasks and overall performance index \cite{hakimi2024key}\footnote{Cycle Time which is the average time required to successfully complete given manufacturing task.
+This is primary driver of throughput and operational efficiency in factory settings that directly impact production capacity and cost.
+Whereas, generalization score quantifies performance consistency across variations in task parameters (e.g., object position, material properties and lighting conditions).
+High generalization is crucial for agile manufacturing where production lines need to handle high-mix and low-volume products runs without costly and time-consuming reprogramming or retraining.
+And force-profile adherence evaluates how closely robot measured force-torque interaction profile matches expert-demonstrated profile during contact-rich tasks.
+This is vital for quality control in operations like fastening to ensure correct torque, polishing to maintain consistent pressure or delicate assembly where applying correct force dynamics is as important as completing the task itself.}.
+Standardizing these KPIs across different hardware platforms and task domains remains a challenge.
 Furthermore, as robots become more intelligent, new metrics are emerging to evaluate their cognitive alignment and interaction quality.
-Frameworks like Inner Monologue \cite{b63} and E-CoT \cite{b97} introduce metrics for explainability, language grounding and iterative correction.
+Frameworks like Inner Monologue \cite{huang2022inner} and E-CoT \cite{zawalski2024robotic} introduce metrics for explainability, language grounding and iterative correction.
 These cognitive benchmarks are building trust and ensuring seamless coordination in human-robot teams.
 They are shaping evaluation of next-generation VLA systems not just by what they do but by how and why they do it as crucial step toward creating truly intelligent and dependable industrial partners.
+Quantifying these cognitive aspects objectively and reliably is difficult often relying on qualitative assessments or proxy metrics.